dwavesystems/dwave-ocean-sdk/docs/examples/hybrid_cqm_diet.rst

    >>> quantities[0]
    QuadraticModel({'rice': 1.0}, {}, 0.0, {'rice': 'REAL'}, dtype='float64')

-   with a single variable with the requested label, :code:`rice`.
+   with a single variable with the requested label; e.g., :code:`rice`.
 This means, for example, that multiplying by two doubles the linear bias,

    >>> 2*quantities[0]